jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 a few conventions to keep things simple and clean.

 + Use URL based API versioning.
 E.g. `/v1/posts`.
-+ Use 5 standard endpoints with appropriate HTTP verb:
++ Use 5 standard endpoints with appropriate HTTP verbs:
 + Use shallow nesting `/v1/posts/1/comments` and `/v1/comments/2` instead of `/v1/posts/1/comments/2`.

 ```